NRCS Working Lands for Wildlife is partnering with private landowners to defend core grazing lands from invasive annual grasses.

 Instead, WLFW is “flipping the script,” explains Maestas, to prioritize preventative care for healthy, intact places in order to keep them productive and expand them.
 “I think of it as providing annual checkups to keep the land thriving, instead of a last-ditch visit to the ER when it’s already a crisis.”

-Until recently, conservation practitioners lacked the technology to see the big picture of where the remaining intact rangelands remain, as well as where invading grasses are coming from and how fast they are infiltrating core areas.
-Breakthroughs in remote sensing and cloud computing have enabled scientists to produce detailed vegetation maps, along with easy-to-use tools like the Rangeland Analysis Platform (RAP).
-These maps and tools are finally giving landowners and resource managers the information they need about the condition of rangelands around them and empowering people to be more strategic and proactive in fighting weeds on a regional scale, rather than trying to save tiny islands.
+Breakthroughs in remote sensing have enabled scientists to now see the big picture and how lands have changed over time.
+Detailed vegetation maps, along with easy-to-use tools like the Rangeland Analysis Platform, are finally giving landowners and resource managers the information they need to fight weeds on a regional scale, rather than trying to save tiny islands.

 Land managers have long known that it’s far more cost-effective and efficient to treat weeds early before they spread.
 The trick, however, is working in the right landscapes and simultaneously treating infestations on adjacent rangelands so invasive annual grasses don’t quickly re-invade.